Glossary of Terms

 • World Class – The most advanced programs and performers.

 Division Subtype – Independent or Scholastic.
 Scholastic is represented by those whose membership comes from the SAME High School or a school that feeds to that particular High School.
+In rare cases WGI may approve Combined School status for qualifying groups that apply.
 Independent is represented by those whose members are not necessarily associated with a particular school.
 Can be associated with a university.

 Division Type – Color Guard, Percussion or Winds.